KTH/devops-course/contributions/presentation/week6/urama-yuxinm/README.md

  ## Proposal
  Infastructure Automation using Ansible

- We want to present how to automate infastructure using Ansible
+ We want to present how to automate infastructure using Ansible.

  Outline: